lauraaconcari/ADM_HW3/README.md

     ### 1. Data collection

     In this response, we focus on implementing a data collection process to build a corpus of documents centered around master's degree programs.
-The approach involves breaking down the tasks into distinct modules, such as crawler.py for web scraping master's degree information, ```parser.py``` for extracting relevant details, and ```engine.py``` for orchestrating the entire process.
+The approach involves breaking down the tasks into distinct modules, such as scrape_urls.py and download_html.py for web scraping master's degree information, ```extract_msc_page.py``` for extracting relevant details from HTML contents, and ```engine.py``` for orchestrating the entire process.

     * **Get the list of master's degree courses**

-        The initial phase entails navigating through master's degree courses, gathering detailed information, and subsequently retrieving the URLs associated with each course.
-Finally, the results are saved in a text file (.txt), with each line representing a unique URL, limited to the first 400 pages to yield 6000 unique URLs.
+        The initial phase entails navigating through the website for master's degree courses and retrieving the URLs associated with each course.
+The results of this phase are saved in a text file (.txt), with each line representing a unique URL, limited to the first 400 pages to yield 6000 unique URLs.
 Special attention is given to handling exceptions and creating code that is both readable and efficient.

     * **Crawl master's degree pages**

         In this section, the focus is on crawling the master's degree pages corresponding to the URLs obtained from the first 400 pages.
 The process involves:

-        - Downloading the HTML content for each collected URL.
-        - Immediately saving the HTML of each page in a file to prevent data loss in case the program stops for any reason.
+        - Downloading the HTML content of each collected URL immediately after retrieving it using download_html.py module, into a file to prevent data loss in case the program stops for any reason.
-        - Organizing the downloaded HTML pages into folders, with each folder containing the HTML of courses from a specific page in the master's program list.
+        - Organizing the downloaded HTML pages into folders using create_folders.py module, 15 in each folder to preserve the order in which the courses appear on the scraped website.

     * **Parse downloaded pages**

-        At this stage, all HTML documents related to the master's degree programs have been acquired, and the next step is to extract specific information.
-The desired information for each course and their respective formats are:
+        At this stage, all HTML documents related to the master's degree programs have been acquired, and the next step is to extract specific information by using extract_msc_page.py module.
+The desired information for each course with their respective formats are as follows:

-            Course Name
+            Course Name: string;
-            University
-            Faculty
+            University: string;
+            Faculty: string;
-            Full or Part Time
+            Full or Part Time: string;
-            Short Description
+            Short Description: string;
-            Start Date
+            Start Date: string;
-            Fees
-            Modality
-            Duration
-            City
-            Country
+            Fees: string;
+            Modality: string;
+            Duration: string;
+            City: string;
+            Country: string;
-            Presence or online modality
+            Presence or online modality: string;
-            Link to the
+            Link to the course: string;

     ### 2. Search Engine
     * **Preprocessing the text**